 In this competitive scenario, business continuity has become the secret of success for every firm, from making the early product release to ensuring customer satisfaction.

-So, the need of the hour is continuous development, continuous integration and continuous delivery cycles!
+So, the need of the hour is continuous development, integration, and delivery cycles!

-Application-centric business transformation has intensified the race further, demanding application delivery at rocket speed with minimum flaws and maximum responsiveness.
+Application-centric business transformation has intensified the race, demanding application delivery at rocket speed with minimum flaws and maximum responsiveness.

-Though culture-driven transformation has brought about some change across organizations making the way easier, there are still a lot of gaps to be filled in driving an effective application delivery mechanism.
+Though culture-driven transformation has brought about some change across organizations, making the process easier, many gaps still need to be filled to drive an effective application delivery mechanism.

 Containerization makes this possible!